 Who is affected?

-The safeguards apply to vulnerable people aged 18 or over who have a mental health condition (this includes dementia), who are in hospitals and care homes, and who do not have the mental capacity (ability) to make decisions about their care or treatment.
+The safeguards apply to vulnerable people aged 18 or over who have a mental health condition (this includes dementia), who are in hospitals, care homes and supported living, and who do not have the mental capacity (ability) to make decisions about their care or treatment.

 The Mental Capacity Act says that someone who lacks mental capacity cannot do one or more of the following four things: